GRADUATION FREQUENTLY ASKED QUESTIONS

 Q: How can I order a duplicate diploma?

 A replacement diploma costs $30.
 You must contact the Registrar’s Office in writing to request a replacement.
 A check or money order should be made payable to the KCC Association.
 Please allow adequate processing time for a reorder to be placed and received - reorders generally take four to six weeks to be processed.

 Q: Can I still take a class after I graduate?

 If you wish to continue taking courses at Kingsborough, you MUST file a second application with the Admissions Office indicating your new curriculum as a second degree student OR as a non-degree student.
 Deadline dates and the printable version of the application are available on the Admissions Office website.
 The Registrar’s Office will determine whether a student has satisfied all requirements for his or her degree and can be certified as a graduate.

 Q: When is Commencement held?

 Commencement is held in June at the end of the spring semester.
 Actual (official) graduates from the previous August and January are invited as well as potential graduates who have filed for June.
 After you have filed for your degree, you will receive information in April from the Student Life Office regarding commencement.
 Please Note: Attendance at commencement does NOT signify graduation.
 Your academic records will be reviewed for a final evaluation once final grades are posted, and a final determination of your graduation status will be made at that time.

 Q: Can I have my transcript held until the degree is posted?

 Transcript orders can be held until your degree is posted, upon your request.
-Please be sure to specify that in your instructions when you request a transcript.
-All financial and academic obligations must be met and must be cleared before a transcript can be issued.
+Please be sure to specify the hold request in your instructions when you request a transcript.
+All financial and academic obligations must be met before a transcript can be issued.